15 Top-Rated Things to Do in Astoria, OR

 Address: 1508 Exchange Street, Astoria, Oregon

-Easily accessed from the Astoria Riverfront Trolley, the Uppertown Firefighter's Museum is housed in a 19th-century old brick building.
-The dated facade and historic feel of the building matches nicely with the numerous firefighting artifacts found inside, including a variety of firetruck engines from throughout the ages.
+The Uppertown Firefighter's Museum is housed in a 19th-century old brick building near the waterfront, easily accessible from the Astoria Riverfront Trolley.
+The dated facade and historic feel of the building match nicely with the numerous firefighting artifacts found inside, including a variety of firetruck engines from throughout the ages.

 Photos, firefighting tools, and interpretive information are also in this large, open-space museum.
-Operated by the Clatsop County Historical Society, the Uppertown Firefighter's Museum has limited operating hours throughout the year.
-For those planning to check it out, it's recommended to call the historical society ahead of time to schedule a visit.
+The facility is operated by the Clatsop County Historical Society and has limited operating hours throughout the year.
+For those planning to check it out, it's recommended to call the historical society to schedule a visit.